-This section gives some guidelines for starting the translation of the Symfony2 documentation for a new language.
+This section gives some guidelines for starting the translation of the Symfony documentation for a new language.

 As starting a translation is a lot of work, talk about your plan on the Symfony docs mailing-list and try to find motivated people willing to help.

-When the team is ready, nominate a team manager; he will be responsible for the master repository.
+When the team is ready, nominate a team manager; they will be responsible for the master repository.